-Your student may be away at school, but she still relies on your support and guidance.
-Help her stay on course with a well-timed question.
+Your student may be away at school, but they still rely on your support and guidance.
+Help them stay on course with some well-timed questions:

 Skipping class is the number one reason why students fail.

-College is a full time job.
-Students should be in class, studying, and doing homework about 40 hours per week.
+College is a full-time job.
+Students should be in class, studying, and doing homework for about 40 hours per week.

-- Are you reviewing the material in each class at least weekly?
+Are you reviewing the material for each class at least weekly?

-By reviewing all material each week, preparing for an exam becomes much easier.
+If students review all material each week, preparing for an exam is much easier.

-Everyone needs down time, but down time can eat into study time if there’s not a schedule!
-Students become more successful by earning to manage their time.
+Everyone needs down time, but down time can eat into study time if there’s not a schedule.
+Students are more successful when they learn to manage their time.

-- Do you know the last day to withdraw from a class?
+Do you know when the last day to withdraw from a class is?

-After this date you cannot withdraw from a class (it’s at the end of the 10th week of the semester).
+After this date, you can’t withdraw from a class.
+At Lynchburg, it’s at the end of the 10th week of the semester.

-The unexpected happens: students get sick, their computers die.
+The unexpected happens: students get sick, computers die.
 Starting assignments early makes for less stress.

-Students need to meet with their advisors at the beginning of each semester and should meet again after mid-term grades are posted and before the end of the semester to review progress and plan for the next year.
+Students need to meet with their advisors at the beginning of each semester and should meet again after midterm grades are posted and before the end of the semester to review progress and plan for next year.

-- Have you visited your professor during his/heroffice hours?
+Have you visited your professor during their office hours?

-Professors like to help students!
-They keep office hours in order to be available to give help and advice.
+Professors like to help students.
+They keep office hours so they’re available to give help and advice.

-Studying complex material can be more efficient with a study group.
+Studying complex material with a study group can be more efficient and result in a better understanding of the material.